Human coronavirus 229E

-Human coronavirus 229E (HCoV-229E) is a species of coronavirus which infects humans and bats.
+Human coronavirus 229E (HCoV-229E, Alphacoronavirus chicagoense) is a species of coronavirus which infects humans and bats.
 It is an enveloped, positive-sense, single-stranded RNA virus which enters its host cell by binding to the APN receptor.
 Along with Human coronavirus OC43 (a member of the Betacoronavirus genus), it is one of the viruses responsible for the common cold.
 HCoV-229E is a member of the genus Alphacoronavirus and subgenus Duvinacovirus.

 Transmission

 HCoV-229E transmits via droplet-respiration and fomites.